State Laws And Let Grow Updates in Montana

 Criminal Law:

 The Youth Court Act in Montana broadly defines “Physical neglect” as either failure to provide basic necessities, including general supervision, or exposing or allowing the child to be exposed to an unreasonable physical or psychological risk to the child.
 Mont.
 Code Ann. § 41-3-102(20).
-Some guidance in Montana’s child welfare brochure is good: It says, “There is no magic age when children develop the maturity and good sense they need to stay home alone.
+Some guidance in Montana’s child welfare brochure is good, however.
+It says, “There is no magic age when children develop the maturity and good sense they need to stay home alone.
 Mature children in a neighborhood with several adult friends nearby may be all right alone for a few hours.
 For younger children, one hour may be too long.
 YOU need to decide if the time alone is too much, based on your child and your situation.”
-REFERENCE: Child Supervision Flyer.

 Disclaimer: